 Congratulations!
 This means that the insurer will not be contesting your claim.
 It means you do have a valid workers’ compensation claim and you are entitled to all the benefits we discussed at our first meeting.
-If you need a refresher course on exactly what those benefits are, please click this link and read our Free Legal Consumer Guide on Workers’ Compensation Claims.

 The order sets your average weekly wage and orders the insurance company to pay you a set amount of money per week (two-thirds of your average weekly wage) IF you are still off work as a result of your injury.
 It also says you are entitled to medical care.

 I think these Orders are confusing, and look better than they really are.
 So I created this post to explain them, and to reiterate some very important instructions that will apply to the remainder of your workers’ compensation case.
 Read it over carefully.
 It is a little long, but everything in here is very important.
 Call my office if you have any questions.